Azure/azure-iot-sdk-node/device-samples/getting started/src/upload files/README.md

 - Vibration data sampled at high frequency
 - Some form of pre-processed data.

-This sample will show you how to upload these files into Azure IoT Hub.
+This sample will show you how to upload files into Azure IoT Hub.

 # 🦉 Getting setup